tbehlin/tbehlin.github.io/_tabs/about.md

 order: 4
 ---

 Hey!
 My name is Thomas Behling.
-I am currently an undergraduate student at the University of Toledo, headed into my Senior year.
-I am majoring in Astrophysics, with minors in Math and Data Science.
+I am currently a Ph.D. student at MSU, in the Dual Ph.D.
+Astrophysics and Computer Science Program.

 My academic interests are currently centered around astronomy, programming and statistics, more specifically applying the latter to problems in the former.